This information will help you improve your sleep when you’re at home.

 - Limit liquids before bedtime, especially if you often get up at night to urinate.

-- Keep the bedroom quiet, dark, and cool.
-If you cannot make your bedroom dark, use a sleep mask.
+- Keep your bedroom quiet, dark, and cool.
+If you can’t make your bedroom dark, use a sleep mask.

 - If noise is a problem, try earplugs or white noise such as a CD with ocean sounds.